| The following is the complete

 for a master's degree.
 Of course, it would even be *longer* and more

+involved.
 This represents a tremendous effort on my part

 to collect, collate, and just type in the references, which I haven't